Dr. Atmika Paudel, PhD says... The comparison information presented here about candida yeast enzymes and their safety is medically correct.

 enzymes to eat the polysaccharides, lipids, or fibrinogen in the biofilm.

-If I was going to use any of the above three enzyme formulas, I would take it with SerraEnzyme so you have an enzyme that will eat the fibrinogen and lignands in the biofilm.
+If I was going to use any of the above four enzyme formulas, I would take it with SerraEnzyme so you have an enzyme that will eat the fibrinogen and ligands in the biofilm.